-The details of the draftsman who has drafted 'The Commonhold and Leasehold Reform Act 2002 (Commencement No. 3 and Saving and Transitional Provision) (Wales) Order 2005'
+We have decided to withhold the personal data (i.e. the name of the civil servant who drafted the Commonhold and Leasehold Reform Act 2002 (Commencement No. 3 and Saving and Transitional Provision) (Wales) Order 2005) contained in the information you have requested under section 40 of the Freedom of Information Act 2000 (FoIA), (personal data).